Murder in a Blue World: Analysis

 The film takes some cues from Stanley Kubrick's A Clockwork Orange to the extent that it was even released on 1980s UK VHS as Clockwork Terror.
 Like its inspiration source the film is set in a near-future dystopian world where sadistic gangs attack, rape and steal from innocent people on the streets and in their homes.
 To elaborate, the film plays on the Ludovico Technique of its predecessor as a neo-Fascist government tries to fight these crimes by conducting sinister mind-control experiments on captured criminals.
 This treatment ultimately backfires with bloody results at the end of the film.

 The science fiction aesthetic of the film is more pronounced compared to Kubrick's with its retro-futuristic setting also recalling those of other 1970s science fiction films such as Soylent Green and Rollerball.
 However, the film isn't a mere copycat of Kubrick's masterpiece as it also has the feel and construction (story development-wise) of the Italian Giallo films of the time as well as this genre's staple of gruesome murder scenes.
 It has also been argued that the film's graphic violence played an influence on some of Paul Verhoeven's films.

+A Clockwork Orange is directly referenced in the film, in a knowing and post-modern way that acknowledges the influence overtly.
+A family are seen settling down to watch a television broadcast of the film (with introductory onscreen images of Kubrick), just before their home is invaded and they are assaulted by a Droog-like gang.

+Further examples of this tendency are the casting of Sue Lyon herself, whose character is shown reading Lolita.